GregMcC5/lawcites_unbound/README.md

 - Perform an initial mapping of the input data to the new format for values that can easily populate the new formatting in a one-to-one relationship (“title”, “custom_citation”, “publication_date”, “publisher”, “source_publication”).
 - Extract editor values from the input “Author(s)” field and inserting them into the new “book_editors” field (if necessary)
 - Identify each author name from the input “Author(s)” field and matching them with their corresponding “author{x}_fname” and “author{x}_lname” fields in the new data row.
-- Evaludate the provided resouece links.
+- Evaluate the provided resource links.
 For each link, the script will verify to perform an HTTP request to the designated URL and verify if a valid status code is received in the request, removing those that get a 404 error or some other form of invalid code.
 If multiple working links still exist and work, the script will select any like that adheres to the DOI format or points to an SSRN webpage as the primary one.
 If multiple valid links still remain, the first provided one will be selected
 - Craft a catalog link with a catalog link if a bib number is provided.
 - Add volume or issue number if provided.
 - For items that lack any authors (as is required by the Digital Commons spreadsheet), utilize any provided editors as authors for that item.
 The editor(s) will still appear in the “editors” field.